tobiscr/application-connector-manager/docs/user/tutorials/01-40-call-registered-service-from-kyma.md

-# Call a registered external service from Kyma
+# Call a Registered External Service from Kyma

 This guide shows how to call a registered external service from Kyma using a simple Function.